Snowski242/ProgrammingLab/README.md

 # ProgrammingLab
-A top down shooter rogue like where the levels are randomly generated
+A 2D action platformer where getting a good time is the main goal